-If you are reading this post then you are obviously looking to make your beer as clear as possible and think that learning how to filter home brew beer is your answer.
+If you are reading this post then you are obviously looking to make your beer as clear as possible and think that learning how to filter home

 This article may be an eye opener for you.
 Now bear with me, I am not saying don’t filter.
 And I am a huge fan of a nice clear homebrew, I love being able to look through my beer and see the other side.
 I have always tried to make my brews as clear as possible (unless brewing a NEIPA).

 But over the years I have discovered filtering is only a small factor in making a clear beer and in some cases you don’t even need to bother filtering at all in order to get crystal clear beer.